-Avast Free Antivirus equips you with real-time cybersecurity on multiple fronts to protect you against all kinds of online threats.
-It’ll monitor your device for potential vulnerabilities including unsecured Wi-Fi, outdated software, suspicious apps, phishing attempts, and of course, any traces of malware.
+Avast One equips you with real-time cybersecurity on multiple fronts to protect you against all kinds of online threats.
+It’ll fortify your network with a firewall and monitor your device for vulnerabilities including outdated software, suspicious apps, phishing attempts, and of course, any traces of malware.

 Take your digital security to the next level with the antivirus provider trusted by over 400 million users worldwide.